-As at the date of this Document, the Group outsources manufacturing across facilities in Ohio, New York and Wisconsin.
+As at the date of this Document, the Group outsources manufacturing across facilities in Minnesota, New Jersey and West Virginia.

 In its current stage of development, there is an inherent risk to the Group in outsourcing both production and distribution to third parties.
 The business could be materially adversely affected if there was a significant disruption to any of the Group's production, storage or distribution operations.
 Third parties will have other client demands to manage and therefore the Group will have to plan effectively, which can be difficult, particularly as volumes increase.
-In the event of the insolvency of any of the Group's production, storage or distribution providers, or any other termination of such operations, the Group may not be able to arrange for alternative production, storage or distribution on as favourable terms, or with sufficient speed to ensure continuity of business, or at all.
-Further, if there was a technical failure, fire, explosion or any other event resulting in a major or prolonged disruption at any of the facilities used by the Group's service providers, this could result in a significant loss in production capacity and significant costs and/or damage to the Group's reputation, all of which could have a material adverse effect on the Group's prospects, results of operations and financial condition.
+In the event of the insolvency of any of the Group's production, storage or distribution providers, or any other termination of such operations, the Group may not be able to arrange for alternative production, storage or distribution on as favorable terms, or with sufficient speed to ensure continuity of business, or at all.
+Further, if there was a technical failure, fire, explosion or any other event resulting in a major or prolonged disruption at any of the Group's prospects, results of operations and financial condition.
 Whilst the Group has insurance, not all risks may be covered by its policies, and any insurance coverage available may be insufficient to cover some or all costs.
-There may also be disruption to sales, which could impact relationships and in turn adversely affect the Group's prospects, results of operations and financial condition.
+There may also be disruption to sales, which could impact relationships and in turn adversely affect the Group's prospects, results of operations.